gnuton/RagBag/Docs/javascript.md

 true // boolean
 ["ciao", "io"] // array
 {name:"antonio, surname: "aloisio"} // objects
+null // is an null object so: null == undefined is true. null === undefined is false because they are different types undefined // undefined type
 // we can use typeof to get the type name typeof("ciao"); // returns "string"